Starting an Online Small Business

 Be sure to check with your county for their exact requirements as they may vary from the aforementioned, which are based on the requirements of San Diego County.

 You will also need a business license, which is required by your city and is renewable annually.
 When you renew, there is an administrative fee plus $.05 on every $100 ($.0005 x gross receipts) you earned in the previous year.
 Different cities may have different formulas to determine the fee for a business license.
 The City of Oceanside uses the previously mentioned formula.
 Again, check with your city for their exact requirements.

 After you have taken care of all the administrative tasks, now the real work begins.
 Marketing your small business is very time-consuming and a lot of work.
 However, majority of the internet marketing tools available to small business owners today cost little to no money.

 You may want to consider working with a Virtual Assistant, who is also a small business owner.
 You can think of virtual assistants as your online administrative assistants.
 Chances are they are using the same internet marketing tools and strategies to market their business; therefore, they will know how to apply the same marketing strategies to your business.
 They can also help you with your other administrative tasks.

 Overall, operating a small business has its pros and cons.
 It is your company.
 No one can fire you or lay you off.
 However, it consumes a lot of your time and it takes discipline.
 Becoming a successful small business owner doesn't happen overnight.
 Working with a Virtual Assistant will free up a great deal of your valuable time, as well as help you to be organized.
 This will allow you to focus on your products and/or services, in addition to gaining clients.

-Have a question for Rita?
-Ask or leave a comment below!
+Have a question for Rita or want to leave a comment?
+Click here.